Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Loan term.
 The length of your loan will have a big impact on how much you actually end up spending.
 While shorter terms will mean larger monthly payments, you may end up saving thousands in interest over the course of your loan.

 - Restrictions.
 Take note of any restrictions your lender has on how you use your loan.
-For instance, many lenders only accept used cars under 10 years or 100,000 miles.
+For instance, many lenders only accept used cars that are less than 10 years old.

 Step 5: Shop for your car

 After you’ve calculated how much you can spend and have a few loans to choose from, it’s time to shop for your car.

 Shopping for a car online is a great first step because it allows you to compare dealerships’ advertised options against sources like Canadian Black Book, Auto Trader Canada, and Kijiji.
 You’ll also be able to compare what the dealership charges against other offers — giving you access to the best potential deals.